optakt/flow-dps/docs/introduction.md

 Execution result has one or more **chunks**.
 **Chunking** is a process of dividing blocks computation into smaller pieces so that individual chunks can be executed and verified in a distributed and parallel manner by many verification nodes.
 Chunks aim to be equally computation-heavy, to avoid a scenario where verification node takes too much time to verify a specific chunk.
-There is a system wide threshold for chunk computation consumption.
+There is a system-wide threshold for chunk computation consumption.
-Each chunk corresponds to a [collection](#collector-nodes).
+Each chunk corresponds to a [collection](#collection-nodes).

 ### Verification Nodes